-Sections of the River Wye Special Are of Conservation already have sections that exceed targets for nutrient levels.
-All new development proposals must not compromise the ability of the Nutrient Management Plan to deliver the necessary overall reductions in nutrient levels along these sections of the SAC.
+Sections of the River Wye Special Area of Conservation already have sections that exceed targets for nutrient levels.
+New development proposals should not compromise the ability to reduce nutrient levels to those which are defined as favourable for the site.
+Development proposals should include a Nutrient Management Plan to deliver the necessary overall reductions in nutrient levels along these sections of the SAC.

-LANP21 - PROTECTING IMPORTANT VIEWS
+LANP25 - PROTECTING IMPORTANT VIEWS